 There are loads of wonderful little shops crammed full of delicious gourmet cheeses, relishes, chocolate etc etc etc. Try the Lovedale Smokehouse and the wonderfully named Hunter Valley Smelly Cheese Shop.

-Hunter Valley Accommodation
+Hunter Valley Boutique Hotels

 If you would like to stay at an actual vineyard have a look at Harkham Wines.

-If you’re after more than a weekend you could fill yourself with wine and cheese for a couple of nights and then head to the Golden Door to work it off!
+If you’re after more than a weekend you could fill yourself with wine and cheese for a couple of nights and then head to the Golden Door to work it off.

 Hunter Valley Restaurants